Linear Convergence of Entropy-Regularized Natural Policy Gradient with Linear Function Approximation: Introduction

 \subsection{Related Work}

-\textit{NPG with function approximation:} In \cite{agarwal2020optimality}, unregularized NPG with softmax parameterization and linear function approximation was studied, and $O(1/\sqrt{T})$ convergence rate is proved.
+\textit{NPG with function approximation:} In \cite{agarwal2020optimality}, unregularized NPG with softmax parameterization and linear function approximation was studied, and $O(1/\sqrt{T})$ convergence rate up to approximation and statistical errors is proved.
 Our analysis is inspired by \cite{agarwal2020optimality} to analyze entropy-regularized NPG.
-We prove that $e^{-\Omega(T)}$ rate of convergence is achieved under a mild regularity condition on the basis vectors.
-In \cite{wang2019neural}, $O(1/\sqrt{T})$ rate of convergence for NPG with neural network approximation is proved in the so-called neural tangent kernel (NTK) regime.
+We prove that linear convergence rate is achieved under mild regularity conditions on the basis vectors and concentrability coefficient.
+In \cite{wang2019neural} and \cite{xu2020improving}, sublinear convergence rates for NPG with neural network approximation, and general (smooth) function approximation are proved, respectively, under similar concentrability assumptions. {In recent works \cite{alfano2022linear, yuan2022linear}, linear convergence of NPG with log-linear approximation was established without regularization.
+These results rely on the assumption of a bounded relative condition number, which stems from a using good initial state-action distribution for sampling, and appears in the error upper bound.
+Although the existence of such a good initial state-action distribution for sampling is proven in \cite{agarwal2020optimality}, no explicit construction is known.
+As we prove in this paper, under entropy regularization, such a strong assumption is not required because of sufficient exploration induced by regularization (see Lemma \ref{lemma:q-npg}), and one can achieve near-optimality under minimal conditions at the expense of a regularization bias.}

-\textit{NPG in the tabular setting:} The convergence properties of NPG in the tabular setting is relatively better understood compared to the function approximation setting \cite{agarwal2020optimality, bhandari2019global, cen2020fast, mei2020global}.
+\textit{NPG/PG in the tabular setting:} The convergence properties of NPG in the tabular setting are relatively better understood compared to the function approximation setting \cite{agarwal2020optimality, bhandari2019global, cen2020fast, mei2020global, khodadadian2021linear}.
+In \cite{shani2020adaptive}, adaptive TRPO with decaying step-size was shown to achieve $O(1/T)$ convergence rate in the tabular setting.
 In \cite{cen2020fast}, linear convergence of tabular-NPG is proved by exploiting a relation to the policy iteration in the tabular setting.
-In another recent work, \cite{mei2020global} proves linear convergence of entropy-regularized tabular-NPG by establishing a Polyak-{\L}ojasiewicz inequality.
+In another recent work, \cite{mei2020global} proves linear convergence of entropy-regularized tabular-PG by establishing a Polyak-{\L}ojasiewicz inequality.
 Similar results are obtained in~\cite{lan2021policy} for more general regularizers.
-These results rely on the properties of the tabular setting.
-In this article, we adopt a different Lyapunov-drift approach, which makes use of potential functions for the analysis in the function approximation setting to establish linear convergence rate.
+The function approximation regime is fundamentally different than the tabular setting, and it is important to establish fast convergence rates in this regime \cite{cen2020fast}.
+In this work, we adopt a Lyapunov-drift approach, which makes use of potential functions, to prove fast convergence rates in the function approximation regime.
 This Lyapunov approach also enables us to study and explain the effectiveness of entropy regularization directly.